shunjieee/tp/docs/UserGuide.md

 ### Information security

-  Hi:Re seeks to protect the private information in your addressbook.<br><br>
+  Hi:Re seeks to protect the private and personal information in your addressbook.<br><br>

   1. **Password Hashing**<br>
      We use the SHA-256 hashing algorithm to hash the passwords.<br>
      Passwords are hashed before being stored.
-Hence, even if the data file is compromised, the passwords are not easily retrievable.<br>
+Hence, even if your data file is compromised, your passwords are not easily retrievable.<br>

 <div style="text-align: right;">
   <a href=#table-of-contents>